inambioinfo/snippets/TeamSKI/TeamPresentation.md

 ##### Previous work
 2011-2013: Postdoc in CADD, cheminformatics and medicinal chemistry at the University of Ljubljana
 2011: PhD in medicinal chemistry at the University of Ljubljana, supervisor Prof. Gobec

-Contributed to several antibacterial drug design projects; collaborated with GSK.
+Contributed to several antibacterial and anticancer drug design projects; collaborated with GSK.
 ##### Contact
 E-mail: lastname@bio.mx
 Phone: +49-6221-6545614